The concept of honour killings, commonly known as Karo-Kari in Pakistan, is part of a cultural tradition prevalent in almost all provinces.

 ‘’Often wars took place over these when I was nazim,” Shah said.
 “I used to deal with 14 - 20 murders that had taken place over one elopement.’’

 Recent instances, however, have shown that women are now taking a stand for their rights and coming forward with affidavits of free will despite the fear of getting killed.

-‘’There are many women who get killed but there are many more who survive and fight for their right, even by challenging local practices of murder,’’ said Shah.
+‘’There are many women who get killed but there are many more who survive and fight for their right, even by challenging local practices of murder,’’

 The writer is an Assistant Multimedia Producer at Dawn.com